 Chennai Metro Rail to Have a First Class Coach

 The Chennai Metro Rail will have a first class coach with a special compartment for women.
 This was announced by the Chennai Metro Rail Limited (CMRL) officials on 28 October 2013.
 This coach will be close to the driver's cab and will have fourteen seats.
 The seats in the first class coach would have some extra cushioning and limited space for baggage, and the passengers may have to pay twice as much as for the second class coaches.

 The overall cost for the Metro is estimated to be Rs.
 14,600 crores for two corridors - Washermanpet to the airport, and the Chennai Central to St. Thomas Mount.

 - Flagged off by J Jayalalithaa, the chief minister of Tamil Nadu at Koyambedu yard at 2 pm

-- Test run to continue for eight weeks on a test track of 800m
+- Test run continued for eight weeks on a test track of 800m.

 Feeder Service by MTC

 The Metropolitan Transport Corporation (MTC) will offer the bus service between different metro stations.
 The MTC will set up bays for buses outside the metro stations, similar to one outside Chennai Central railway station.
 The facility is likely to be launched between Koyambedu and Alandur stations in the first phase.
 The MTC will offer the bus services depending upon the frequency of the trains of the Chennai Metro Rail Ltd. (CMRL).
 CMRL has identified 30 different feeder routes between Koyambedu and St. Thomas Mount, where services will cover interior areas from the metro stations.
 Buses, mini buses, and shared auto rickshaws will run and offer the feeder services.
 Feeder service of the shared auto rickshaws will be served at Arumbakkam, Ashok Nagar and CMBT.
 The frequency of the feeder buses will be decided only after the Chennai metro will be operational.